A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 So imagine that you’re contributing to your HSA each year, and also spending a few hundred or a few thousand dollars each year in medical expenses.
 You pay those bills from your regular bank account, keeping careful track of how much you pay and retaining your receipts.

 Now let’s say that you decide you want to retire a few years early, before you can start withdrawing money from your regular retirement account.
-At that point, you can gather up all of the receipts from all the medical expenses you’ve paid since you opened your HSA, and reimburse yourself all at once This is why it’s so important to keep your receipts — if you’re ever audited, you’ll need to be able to show that the amount you withdrew from your HSA was equal to the amount you had paid in medical bills over the years.
+At that point, you can gather up all of the receipts from all the medical expenses you’ve paid since you opened your HSA, and reimburse yourself all at once, without having to pay taxes on the withdrawals (since you're reimbursing yourself for qualified medical expenses that you've incurred during the years when you've had an HSA).
+This is why it’s so important to keep your receipts — if you’re ever audited, you’ll need to be able to show that the amount you withdrew from your HSA was equal to the amount you had paid in medical bills over the years.

 The money you withdraw is still tax-free at that point, since all you’re doing is reimbursing medical expenses (again, be careful not to withdraw more than you've spent in documented medical expenses; if you do, you'll have to pay income tax and a 20% penalty on the excess withdrawal).
 But because you waited a few decades to reimburse yourself, you’ve given the money in your HSA many years to grow, tax-free, resulting in a potentially larger stash of funds.